liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/02-creating-sites.markdown

 #### Recycle Bin

-The *Recycle Bin* provides the option to enable/disable the Recycle Bin for your site.
+The *Recycle Bin* option under the Advanced tab provides the option to enable/disable the Recycle Bin for your site.
 You can also regulate the age (in minutes) for which content is able to be stored in the Recycle Bin until it is permanently deleted.
-For a full explanation of the Recycle Bin, see the
-[Recyling Assets with the Recycle Bin](/discover/portal/-/knowledge_base/6-2/recycling-assets-with-the-recycle-bin) section.
+For a full explanation of the Recycle Bin, see the [Recyling Assets with the Recycle Bin](/discover/portal/-/knowledge_base/6-2/recycling-assets-with-the-recycle-bin) section.